ChristianJoudon/ChristianJoudon.github.io/projects/SmallertoBiggerTraits.md

 ## Access the Code

-The core implementation of this project can be found in our [main Python file](projects/SmallerTraitToBigger.py).
+The implementation of this project can be found in our [SmallerToBigger Python file](projects/SmallerTraitToBigger.md).